Albert0i/RedisVectorSearch/README.md

 - The score of every vector corresponding to a document that passes the filter is computed, and the <top_k> results are selected and returned.

-- This approach is preferable when the number of documents passing the <primary_filter_query> is relatively small.
+- *This approach is preferable when the number of documents passing the <primary_filter_query> is relatively small*.

 - The results of the KNN query will always be accurate in this mode, even if the underlying vector index algorithm is an approximate one.